17swifts/My-Fitness-Tracker/README.md

 - Back arrow from logged to detail back to wherever
 - ~Timer in log workout~
 - ~Search in workout plans~
+- ~Edit workout and save as new option
+- Fix fitbit integration so it doesn't have to connect each time